 Every tile gets its own working directory, startup command, and agent label.
 Auto-resolves relative to workspace root or absolute paths.

-Connection profiles for Local, SSH (with key auth stored in OS keyring), and WSL2.
+Connection profiles for local, SSH (with key auth stored in OS keyring), and WSL2.
 Reconnect on network change with configurable retries.

 Multi-step command sequences with template variables like {{workspace}} and {{user}}.
 Inject snippets into any tile at runtime.